kanidm/kanidm/book/src/DEVELOPER_README.md

 cargo test
 ```

-If a test or change would require extra requirements, dependencies, or preconfiguration, then we can
+If a test or change would require extra requirements or preconfiguration (such as setting up an
-no longer provide the above.
-Testing must be easy and accessible, else we won't do it, and that
+external database or service), then we can no longer provide the above.
+Testing must be easy and
-leads to poor software quality.
+accessible - otherwise people will not run the tests, leading to poor quality.

 The project must be simple.
 Any one should be able to understand how it works and why those
 decisions were made.